eduardo-aguiar/MERN/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made following the instructions of freecodecamp´s [tutorial](https://www.youtube.com/watch?v=7CqJlxBYj-M) on MERN Stack.
 ## Available Scripts

 In the project directory, you can run: